We may earn affiliate commissions for the recommended products. Learn more.

 Reasons why your VPN keeps disconnecting

-The reasons why your VPN keeps disconnecting at random can range from the simplest of you joining an overcrowded server to more difficult ones as device issues.
+The reasons why your VPN keeps disconnecting randomly can range from you joining an overcrowded server to device issues.

-Continue reading this article to find the most common and challenging reasons for your VPN disconnecting and reconnecting at random.
+Keep reading to discover the most common – and trickiest – reasons why your VPN keeps disconnecting and reconnecting unexpectedly.

 1. Reaching device limit

-One of the most common causes of why your VPN connection keeps disconnecting is that you possibly have reached the device limit allowed by your VPN provider.
-Most commonly, you get 5-10 simultaneous connections per subscription.
+One of the most common reasons why your VPN connection keeps disconnecting is that you possibly have reached the device limit allowed by your VPN provider.
+Most often you get 5-10 simultaneous connections per subscription.
 If you exceed this number, then your VPN may start randomly disconnecting.

 2. Network connection issues